LLNL/sundials/doc/shared/sunmatrix/SUNMatrix_cuSparse.rst

 The SUNMATRIX_CUSPARSE Module
 ======================================

-The SUNMATRIX_CUSPARSE implementation of the ``SUNMatrix`` module provided with SUNDIALS, is an interface to the NVIDIA cuSPARSE matrix for use on NVIDIA GPUs :cite:p:`cuSPARSE_site`.
+The SUNMATRIX_CUSPARSE module is an interface to the NVIDIA cuSPARSE matrix for use on NVIDIA GPUs :cite:p:`cuSPARSE_site`.
 All data stored by this matrix implementation resides on the GPU at all times.

 The header file to be included when using this module is ``sunmatrix/sunmatrix_cusparse.h``.
 The installed library to link to is ``libsundials_sunmatrixcusparse.lib`` where ``.lib`` is